oemof/tespy/docs/tespy_modules/networks.rst

 +++++++++++
-The design mode is used to design your system and is always the first calculation of your plant. **The offdesign calculation is always based on a** **design calculation!**.
-Obviously as you are designing the plant the way you want, you are flexible to choose the parameters to specify.
+The design mode is used to design your system and is always the first calculation of your plant. **The offdesign calculation is always based on a** **design calculation!** Obviously as you are designing the plant the way you want, you are flexible to choose the parameters to specify.
 However, you can not specify parameters that are based on a design case, as for example the isentropic efficiency characteristic function of a turbine or a pump.